How Travis Kelce Showed Support for Taylor Swift's 'Eras' Paris Debut

 The source added, "Travis is excited to exercise this skill set and show another side of himself off the field.
 More projects like this one are to come."

-Swift, meanwhile, debuted a freshened up Eras show after taking a two-month hiatus from touring to release her 11th studio album, The Tortured Poets Department.
-She returned to the stage on Thursday in top form, bringing several TTPD songs -- complete with new costumes and set props -- to the set list.
-Among them was "So High School," which many Swifties have speculated was likely inspired by her relationship with Kelce.
+Swift, meanwhile, debuted a freshened-up Eras show after taking a two-month hiatus from touring to release her 11th studio album, The Tortured Poets Department.
+She returned to the stage on Thursday in top form, bringing several TTPD songs -- complete with new costumes and set props -- to the setlist.
+Among them was "So High School," which many Swifties have speculated is likely inspired by her relationship with Kelce.

 The athlete may not have been physically present for Swift's show, but he made sure to offer a sweet shout-out on social media with an encouraging comment on an Instagram post by Swift's guitarist, Paul Sidoti.